openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.ebrains.eu/vocab/>
    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/bodyOfCorpusCallosum
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: The 'body of corpus callosum' is a white matter structure.
-It is part of the corpus callosum.
+   :definition: Is a cerebral hemisphere white matter.
+Is part of the corpus callosum. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0015510) ('is_a' and 'relationship')]
-   :description:
+   :description: An area within the corpus callosum, a white matter structure within the cleft that separates the left and right cerebral hemispheres in the mammalian brain, between the genu (anterior region) and the splenium (posterior region). [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0015510)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0728551
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0015510#body-of-corpus-callosum
    :name: body of corpus callosum